jmugambwa1/jmugambwa1/README.md

 ## Education

 - **Bachelor of Science in Computer Science**
-  - Ventspils University Of Applied Sciences , Year of Graduation (2026)
+  - Ventspils University Of Applied Sciences

 ## Contact Me